BlesslinJerishR/ClashWeb/README.md

 # ClashMaster

-## Gear up your clash of clans clashing with our automated A.I scripter .
+## Gear up your clash of clans clashing with our automated Artificial Intelligence powered scripter .

 - Farming Scripts